 SaturdayS: 12:30PM - 6:30 PM

-Classes are held every weekend except one weekend in March.
+Classes are held every weekend except one weekend.

 Price includes Unlimited yoga at Sattva during training plus 10% discount on workshops and events.